 Every year, between Sep.
 15 and Oct.
 15, National Hispanic Heritage Month is celebrated within the United States.
 September 15, marks the national independence day for Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.
-According to a 2017 analysis by the Department of Health and Human Services, of the 3.3 million registered nurses, only 5.7% were Hispanic, while 73.5% were white.
+According to a 2020 analysis by the National Library of Medicine, of the 3 million registered nurses, only 5.4% were Hispanic.

-According to U.S. Census data, 18.5% of Americans identify as Hispanic or Lantinx*, which means there is a significant shortage of nurses represented in the healthcare community.
+According to U.S. Census data, 18.9% of Americans identify as Hispanic or Latinx*, which means there is a significant shortage of nurses represented in the healthcare community.
 Despite the shortage, there are several Hispanic nurses within the field who have made, and continue to make, a significant difference.

 This article will explore the following:

 - Resources for National Hispanic Heritage Month

 *While Hispanic and Latinx are not the same thing, for this article we are using the name of the month as our guide.